noynaert/act102handouts/13_JavaScript/13a_About_JavaScript.md

 ## Javascript is about manipulating the DOM

 The primary use for JavaScript is "Manipulating the DOM."
 JavaScript can read from the DOM and also change the DOM after the page loads.

+JavaScript does three things with the DOM

+1. JavaScript can query the DOM.
+The main use is getting values from input fields
+2. Detect events happening with the DOM
+3. Change the DOM after the page loads.